-billie eilish proves that 15 is the best age to write about heartbreak
+billie eilish proves 15 is the best age to write about heartbreak

-The avocados, the Instagram handle about the avocados, the gluten and animal product aversion could, it must be said, all be lifted straight out of a millennial starter pack meme -- its symbols collaged into every pie chart about why we'll never be able to afford a house, weaponised by Daily Mail journos looking to skewer us with irresponsibility and clichés.
-And while Billie is the antithesis of a cliché, she's undoubtedly used to being unfairly undermined because of her age -- all this despite her viral debut ocean eyes, its critically acclaimed follow up EP don't smile at me and her incredibly intelligent and brutal lyricism.
+The Instagram handle could all be lifted straight out of a millennial starter pack meme — its symbols collaged into every pie chart about why we'll never be able to afford a house, weaponized by Daily Mail journalists looking to skewer us with irresponsibility and clichés.
+And while Billie is the antithesis of a cliché, she's undoubtedly used to being unfairly undermined because of her age — all this despite her viral debut "ocean eyes," its critically acclaimed follow-up EP "don't smile at me" and her incredibly intelligent and brutal lyricism.

 Do you?
 Seriously.
 Cast your mind back to that pimple-smothered shitstorm of emotion.
 Fifteen: when a withdrawn party invite is akin to a case of chronic acid reflux.
 When a breakup is a small hydrogen bomb detonating in your clavicle.
 If you are going to write a song about the intense peaks and troughs of emotion, fifteen seems like a very good time to do it.

-Billie epitomises this unflinching rawness.
-She did, after all, call out the subject of one her more damning songs, my boy, at her first LA headline gig.
+Billie epitomizes this unflinching rawness.
+She did, after all, call out the subject of one of her more damning songs, "my boy," at her first LA headline gig.
 "I heard this boy was supposed to come, and I was like, yeah, sure he'll come," she drawls sarcastically.
 "He's the biggest flake in the world.
 But I performed that song and screamed his name, and everyone went crazy.
 Then my friend shouts back, 'Nah he didn't show up.'"
 Billie chuckles.
 "Of course."

 While her other songs are similarly honest, they differ in emotion: each one for a different mood.
-Cynical badass bitch? copycat.
-Aural interpretation of an eyeroll at your ex? my boy.
-Wistful crush clawing at your intestines? ocean eyes.
-They're just as sonically diverse too, with jazz inflections, R'n'B adlibs, hip-hop backbeats and ringing phones.
+Cynical badass bitch? "copycat."
+Aural interpretation of an eyeroll at your ex? "my boy."
+Wistful crush clawing at your intestines? "ocean eyes."
+They're just as sonically diverse too, with jazz inflections, R&B ad-libs, hip-hop backbeats, and ringing phones.
 That's the thing with Billie: she'll crush your delineating pigeonholes with her box fresh kicks, write a song about it, then call you out at a gig.

 Each of your songs capture a very different, specific emotion... how do you approach songwriting?